 - For Code42 cloud environments: If you recently added Security Tools to your product plan but you can’t access the Security Center, go to My Profile to ensure you have the required permissions.
 Contact our Customer Champions for Code42 for Enterprise support if you do not have the necessary role or permissions.

-- For on-premises Code42 environments: The default local administrator with the SYSADMIN role can only view user activity in the Security Center for backup data stored in on-premises storage servers, but cannot view user activity for data stored in the Code42 cloud.
+- For on-premises Code42 environments: The default local administrator with the SYSADMIN role can only view user activity in the Security Center for data stored in on-premises storage servers, but cannot view user activity for data stored in the Code42 cloud.
 To view Code42 cloud data, sign in as a different user with the necessary permissions.

 Search for user activity